 Fall is one of the best times of the year to hunt bear, not only for their migration patterns, but, also, the weather is perfect to be out in the wilderness: not too hot, and not too cold.
+As we continue to enjoy this summer season, it’s important to start getting ready for bear hunting in Idaho with Silver Spur Outfitters!

 If you plan on going out this fall to bear hunt, there are a couple of tips to keep in mind to make it a successful one.

-Bait, or no bait?
+Bait, or No Bait?

 Knowing your bait situation is a top priority.
 Some people prefer it; others go without it.
 But it’s worth really mapping this out beforehand, so you know just how and when you’ll use it in your hunt.
 (Visiting the site once before you hunt is also worthwhile.)

-Perfect the stand
+Perfect the Stand

 If you’re an avid hunter, then you know that you’ll be standing for a while.
 If that’s the case, you’re going to want to make sure in advance that your stand, or how you hide yourself from bears, is as comfortable and convenient as can be.
 In order to do this, do a few trials runs to ensure that it works smoothly.